 The APPG on Children in Police Custody is conducting a Select Committee style inquiry into Achieving the Rights of Children in Police Custody.

-The inquiry will enable children’s voices to be heard about their experiences in police detention, will explore the impact of the current arrangements for their treatment in police custody, and develop recommendations for reform of policy and practice.
+The inquiry is exploring the impact of the current arrangements for the care of children (10-17 year olds) in police custody, and when they are strip searched, and is developing recommendations for reform of policy and practice.

 • How can the numbers of children being taken into police custody be reduced?